New Century Party

 • End fossil fuel subsidies and stop approving new wells, pipelines, or refineries.

-• Hold producers liable for cleanup with fines, asset seizures, and SCC backstops.
+• Hold producers liable for cleanup with bonds, liability seizures.

 14